2014 European Life Science Awards

 European Lab Automation 2014

-SELECTBIO is pleased to announce the 4th annual European Lab Automation Exhibition which will be held in parallel alongside Advances in NGS & Big Data, High Content Analysis, Advances in Automation & Robotics, Advances in qPCR & dPCR and Advances in Cellular Assays & Cell Culture.
-Featured speakers will discuss big data immersion, DevOps management, consulting for data science, and other leading edge concerns.
+SELECTBIO** is pleased to announce the 4th annual European Lab Automation Exhibition which will be held in parallel alongside Advances in NGS & Big Data, High Content Analysis, Advances in Automation & Robotics, Advances in qPCR & dPCR and Advances in Cellular Assays & Cell Culture.
 Building on the success of the previous years, we expect an exhibition of around 50 of the industry’s leading solution providers, showcasing current technologies and services.

 Catalan Experience – European Lab Automation and the Life Science Awards, Barcelona